Aitia-IIOT/ah5-docs-java-spring/docs/api/translationmanager/translation-bridge-generic-http.md

 Operation _negotiation_ can be used two ways.

 - A. Using the results of a previously executed _discovery_ by specifing a valid _bridgeId_.
-- B. Creating the _discovery_ results during the _negotiation_ by not specifing a valud _bridgeId_, but providing additional information about the translation task in the requests.
+- B. Creating the _discovery_ results during the _negotiation_ by not specifing a valid _bridgeId_.
+This case requires additional information about the translation task in the request.

 #### Example request for case A